Configure SNMP for a security device

 • Enable SNMP Servers—Whether to provide SNMP information to the configured SNMP hosts.
 You can deselect this option to disable SNMP monitoring while retaining the configuration information.

-• Read Community String, Confirm—Enter the password used by a SNMP management station when sending requests to the threat defense device.
-The SNMP community string is a shared secret among the SNMP management stations and the network nodes being managed.
-The security device uses the password to determine if the incoming SNMP request is valid.
+• Read Community String, Confirm—Enter the password used by a SNMP management station when sending requests to the Firewall Threat Defense device.
+The SNMP community string (also known as password) is a shared secret among the SNMP management stations and the network nodes.
+The security device uses this password to determine if the incoming SNMP request is valid.
 The password is a case-sensitive alphanumeric string of up to 32 characters; spaces and special characters are not permitted.

 • System Administrator Name—Enter the name of the device administrator or other contact person.
 This string is case-sensitive and can be up to 127 characters.
 Spaces are accepted, but multiple spaces are shortened to a single space.